Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 \subsection{Cotangent complex for formal schemes and adic spaces}

-In this subsection, we recall basics about the cotangent complex for adic spaces.
-The detailed discussion about cotangent complexes of formal schemes and adic spaces can be found in \cite{GR}, Chapter 7\footnote{Though the discussion there is for topologically finite type formal schemes (adic spaces) over $\calO_K$ ($\Spa(K,\calO_K)$), results in the first two sections are true for topologically finite type, p-torsion free formal schemes (topologically finite type adic spaces) over $\Ainf/\xi^n$ ($\Spa(\Bdr/\xi^n,\Ainf/\xi^n)$) as well: the main ingredient of proofs of the first two sections is 7.1.1, whose $\Ainf/\xi^n$-version can be showed using \cite{BMS}, Lemma 13.4.}
+In this subsection, we first recall basics about the cotangent complex for adic spaces.
+The detailed discussion about the analytic cotangent complexes of formal schemes and adic spaces can be found in \cite[Section 7.1-7.3]{GR03} (over $\mathcal{O}_K$ and $K$) and \cite[Section 5.1, 5.2]{Guo20} (over $\Ainf/\xi^e$ and $\Bdr/\xi^e$).